malikseyid/malikseyid.github.io/README.md

 # Personal Site (starter)

 Open `index.html` in a browser to view the site locally.
-Replace "Your Name" and the placeholder content with your information.
+This site is for Malik Seyid and is intended to be published to GitHub Pages.

+Live site (if published to the repository `malikseyid/malikseyid.github.io`): https://malikseyid.github.io

 Quick start (Windows):